The Ten Commandments (1956 film): Special effects

 The special photographic effects in The Ten Commandments were created by John P. Fulton, A.S.C. (who received an Oscar for his effects in the film), head of the special effects department at Paramount Pictures, assisted by Paul Lerpae, A.S.C. in optical photography (blue screen "travelling matte" composites) and Farciot Edouart, A.S.C., in process photography (rear projection effects).
 Fulton's effects included the building of Sethi's treasure city, the Burning Bush, the fiery hail from a cloudless sky, the Angel of Death, the composites of the Exodus, the Pillar of Fire, the giving of the Ten Commandments, and the tour de force, the parting of the Red Sea.

 In his autobiography, DeMille wrote about the making of some of the film's special effects.
 He said he wanted to depict the Burning Bush the way it is described in the Bible, "burning but not consumed."
 (Note: In the King James Version, it says, "And the angel of the Lord appeared unto him in a flame of fire out of the midst of a bush: and he looked, and, behold, the bush burned with fire, and the bush was not consumed" (Exodus 3:2).)
 His secretary Doris Turner bought him a fireplace-shaped clock "with wavy light from a hidden source playing over small artificial logs," and DeMille showed the clock to Fulton, who managed to recreate the effect on the screen.
 For God's voice in the Burning Bush, DeMille turned to an ancient Jewish legend in the Midrash Rabbah, which said that God spoke to Moses with the voice of Amram, Moses' father, so he would not be frightened.
 Charlton Heston's voice was slightly slowed and deepened.
 DeMille's depiction of the Angel of Death was based on a sketch made by another of his secretaries, Lynn Hayne.
 One night, Hayne was looking out a window and saw a strange cloud that spread across the sky and had "fingers" pointing down toward the horizon; she drew it and sent it to DeMille the following day.

 The cloud effects in the Red Sea sequence were formed with white smoke filmed against a translucent sky backing, and colors were added optically.
 (Note: This was an alternative to injecting poster paints into a glass tank containing a salt water inversion layer, a technique ILM used for Raiders of the Lost Ark and Poltergeist.)
-Striking portraits of Charlton Heston as Moses and three women in front of menacing clouds were photographed by Wallace Kelly, A.S.C. in Farciot Edouart's process (rear projection) department, in what are still considered unforgettable scenes.
-DeMille used these scenes to break up the montage, framing his subjects like a Renaissance master.
+Portraits of Charlton Heston as Moses and three women in front of clouds were photographed by Wallace Kelly, A.S.C. in Farciot Edouart's process (rear projection) department.
+DeMille used these scenes to break up the montage.